dannowilby/mcrs/README.md

 # mcrs
 This is a minecraft-clone written in rust.
 It is made with WGPU and is playable on the web.

-# MVP features
+# Upcoming features
-- Compile checked data-passing event system
-- Entity-component data storage
-- Plugin/data system
-  - Using libloading?
-- Interesting chunk generation
-  - Configurable passes (ie. terrain pass, water pass, structures pass, etc...)
-- LOD/frustum-culled chunks
 - Player physics
+- Better meshing algorithm
+- Interesting generation
-- Player GUI/HUD
+- LOD meshing

-## Nice to haves
-- Player items/crafting system
-- Water physics
+- Saving/loading chunks